Dhom Dam: Dhom village accessibility

 Wai is an old town - the newer part of the town is 200 years old, and the older part, over 350 years.

 Afzal Khan, the general who led the troops of the Bijapur Sultan, camped at Wai during his campaign against Shivaji.
-Locals of Wai residence helped Afzal Khan & provided their residence in a mansion called Banawdikar Wada.
-Afzal khan used this wada as a 'Kutchery' or office.
+Locals of Wai helped Afzal Khan and provided their residence in a mansion called Banawdikar Wada.
+Afzal Khan used this wada as a 'kutchery' or office.
 Banawdikar Wada was the scene of strategy sessions concerning how to capture or kill Shivaji, until Afzal Khan met his death at the hands of Shivaji at Pratapgarh.
 The wada still exists in Raviwar Peth of Wai.
 The wada's main door is a solid wooden structure with beautiful carvings in the fashion of the olden times.